kuriroley/starbucks-site-clone/README.md

 ## Achievements
 * As of feb 04, the main site has been completed.
 * The site is not currently responsive for mobiles and for ultra wide screen resolutions

+## What to consider
+* Learn more about responsiveness
+* Learn more about flexbox